VEuPathDB/StaticContent/content/common/user_datasets_help.md

       <li>View, manage, share, and utilize your data set in <b>{{project}}</b> My Data Sets workspace. </li>
       <li>My Data Sets you’ve created contribute to a per-user upload limit of <b>10.00</b> GB. </li>
       <li>Access the My Data Sets page from the My Workspace menu in the {{project}} banner.</li>
-      <li>The My Data Sets page tabulates your files and provides associated information</li>
+      <li>The My Data Sets page tabulates your files and provides associated information.</li>
-      <li>Each Data Set has its own record page (linked in the Name column) with more details and options to download</li>
+      <li>Each Data Set has its own record page (linked in the Name column) with more details and options to download.</li>
     </ul>
   <br><hr>

-  <h3>Exporting files from VEuPathDB Galaxy</h3>
+  <h3>Export files from VEuPathDB Galaxy to My Data Sets</h3>
     <img src="{{'/assets/images/MyDataSets/GalaxyExport.png' | absolute_url}}" />
     <ul>
       <li>Use the <b>VEuPathDB Export Tools</b> on the left-side navigation, at <a class="wdk-ReactRouterLink" href="/plasmo/app/galaxy-orientation">VEuPathDB Galaxy</a>.
 Options for exporting Gene Lists, Bigwig Files and RNA-Seq values are available. </li>